clementsan/medication_extraction/README.md

 This project leverages Mistral LLMs.
 I compared several LLM models:
  - `ministral-3b-latest`: fast but not fully precise
- - `ministral-8b-latest`: fast and precise (good compromise)
+ - `ministral-8b-latest`: fast but not always precise
- - `mistral-small-latest`: slower but more accurate (without a cleaning step)
+ - `mistral-small-latest`: slower but more accurate (default model)
  - `mistral-medium-latest`: slower but can be more accurate based on pydantic schema

 I used an LLM temperature of 0, to enforce a more deterministic output.